-The criteria of testing of functions is relevant for multi-function programs.
-It demands to pick up a set of tests that it was performed at least one test for each of the functions realized by the program.
+The criteria for testing functions are relevant for multi-function programs.
+It demands to pick up a set of tests that were performed at least one test for each of the functions realized by the program.

 Testing of Classes of Input Data